marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Macie

 Fully managed data security and data privacy service that uses machine learning and pattern matching to discover, monitor, and protect your sensitive data stored in your data lake.
 Macie can be used to scan your data lakes and discover sensitive information such as PII or financial data, and identify and report overly permissive or unencrypted buckets.

+### Aws Artifact

+AWS Artifact provides on-demand downloads of AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and Service Organization Control (SOC) reports.
+You can submit the security and compliance documents (also known as audit artifacts) to your auditors or regulators to demonstrate the security and compliance of the AWS infrastructure and services that you use.
+You can also use these documents as guidelines to evaluate your own cloud architecture and assess the effectiveness of your company's internal controls.

 ### Security documentation